Notice: PlantNET web pages will be unavailable on Mon 6th and Wed 8th July 2015 due to scheduled server maintenance.

 Description: Shrub 1–2 m high, bark close and firm, younger stems pubescent.

-Leaves lanceolate to narrow-lanceolate, incurved, c.
-10 mm long, 1–3 mm wide, young shoots silky, glabrescent; apex almost terete, point pungent; base tapering to a ± distinct broad based petiole.
+Leaves ovate to narrow-ovate, incurved, c.
+10 mm long, 1–3 mm wide, young shoots silky, glabrescent; apex almost terete, point pungent; base tapering to a ± distinct petiole.

 Flowers usually solitary, usually c.
 10 mm diam, white or rarely pink.
 Hypanthium 2.5–3 mm long, usually glabrous.
 Sepals usually 1.5 mm long, mostly glabrous.
 Petals 3–5 mm long.
 Stamens 1.5–2 mm long.
 Ovary usually 5-locular.

 Fruit not enlarging, 6–8 mm long, valves expanding to slightly exceed the rim.

 Distribution and occurrence: Grows in forest or open sandy, swampy places, south from Mudgee.

 NSW subdivisions: CC, SC, CT, ST, CWS, SWS